HPWebdeveloper/demo-pay-pocket/README.md

-# Demo of Laravel Pay Pocket
+# Laravel Pay Pocket Demonstration

 This project serves as a demonstration to evaluate the capabilities of the [laravel-pay-pocket](https://github.com/HPWebdeveloper/laravel-pay-pocket) package.